-The municipality shall not be liable for any loss or damage, direct or consequential, suffered or sustained by a consumer as a result of or arising from the cessation, interruption or any other abnormality of the supply of electricity, unless caused by negligence on the part of the municipality.
+- (1) The municipality shall not be liable for any loss or damage, direct or consequential, suffered or sustained by a consumer as a result of or arising from the cessation, interruption or any other abnormality of the supply of electricity, unless caused by negligence on the part of the municipality. - (2) The consumer shall be responsible to install and maintain devices on his or her premises to protect installations against all hazards, damage or failure as a result of electricity interruptions, under- and over-voltages, swells, flicker, surges, dips, single phasing, phase unbalance, harmonic distortion, frequency variations, loss of neutral conductor, inadequate earthing and earth leakages.